openbmc/openbmc/poky/bitbake/doc/bitbake-user-manual/bitbake-user-manual-metadata.rst

 -  *Selecting a Variable:* The ``OVERRIDES`` variable is a colon-character-separated list that contains items for which you want to satisfy conditions.
-Thus, if you have a variable that is conditional on “arm”, and “arm” is in ``OVERRIDES``, then the “arm”-specific version of the variable is used rather than the non-conditional version.
+Thus, if you have a variable that is conditional on "arm", and "arm" is in ``OVERRIDES``, then the "arm"-specific version of the variable is used rather than the non-conditional version.
 Here is an example: ::

       OVERRIDES = "architecture:os:machine"